About the Author

 Requirements

-To comply with the SFDA requirements of these two procedures, companies have to begin preparation early.
-Special and market-specific requirements, such as packaging, translation, printed price, and dossier, are still required.
+To comply with the SFDA requirements for these two procedures, companies must begin preparation as early as possible since there are special requirements, such as localized packaging and other dossier criteria.
 The submitted file must include the following:

 - Dossier: in eCTD for human Drugs and vNees or CTD for Veterinary products.